Registered Nurse

 The Bureau of Labor Statistics shares that employment of registered nurses is projected to grow 6 percent from 2022 to 2032, faster than the average for all occupations.

-About 193,100 openings for registered nurses are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
-Demand for healthcare services will increase because of the large number of older people, who typically have more medical problems than younger people.
 Registered nurses also will be needed to educate and care for patients with chronic conditions, such as diabetes and obesity.
 Job growth is expected across most types of healthcare settings, including hospitals and outpatient care centers that provide same-day services, such as chemotherapy, rehabilitation, and surgery.
 In addition, because many older people prefer to be treated at home or in residential care facilities, registered nurses will be in demand in those settings.

-Becoming a Registered Nurse means earning a nursing degree, either an associate degree or a bachelor’s.
-Registered Nurses who graduate with an associate degree are qualified to pursue entry-level nursing positions in employment settings like hospitals, outpatient centers and physicians’ offices.
-RNs who graduate with a bachelor’s degree generally have more career options, including supervisory or administrative positions and specialty nursing fields, such as surgical nursing, intensive care, pediatrics, geriatrics or dialysis, among many others.
+Becoming a Registered Nurse means earning a nursing degree, either an associate degree (ADN) or a bachelor’s (BSN).
+Registered Nurses who graduate with an associate degree are qualified to pursue entry-level nursing positions in employment settings like hospitals, outpatient centers, and physicians’ offices.

 Many RNs begin their career by earning a Nursing Associate Degree with Bryant & Stratton College.
 This degree program uses a combination of classroom, laboratory, and clinical instruction to provide students with a solid foundation of the skills and knowledge they need to become safe and effective entry-level nurses.
 It also prepares them to take the NCLEX-RN exam after graduation to earn their nursing credentials.

-Then, they continue their education while working in the nursing field, earning a bachelor’s degree in nursing with our RN to BSN Bachelor’s Degree program.
+From there, many RNs continue their education while working in the nursing field, earning a bachelor’s degree in nursing with our RN to BSN Bachelor’s Degree program.
 This prepares them for more demanding roles by developing a stronger foundation in skills beyond the strict clinical side of the nursing profession, including vital research and leadership skills, providing opportunities for advancement as they build their careers.

 Additional training and requirements may be necessary for RNs under some circumstances.
 Criminal background checks are necessary for prospective Registered Nurses, a requirement for licensing.
 Each state Board of Nursing provides specific requirements for these background checks, which vary to some extent from one state to another.
 Drug testing is also generally required for Registered Nurse positions, as such testing is a condition of employment in virtually all healthcare settings.